hapax/hapax.github.io/assets/maximal.md

 relate their measurements, two spacetime surveyors measuring the time and distance between two events often want to relate their measurements.
-For the Mesopotamian surveyors, "relative orientation" meant a regular old rotation, which we could label with points on the unit circle,
+For the Mesopotamian surveyors, "relative orientation" meant a regular old rotation, and we labelled rotations with points on the unit circle:

 $$
 x^2 + y^2 = 1.
 $$

-Here, "relative orientation" is defined in a similar way, but we label points with on the *unit hyperbola*:
+Here, "relative orientation" is instead labelled with points with on the *unit hyperbola*:

 $$
 t^2 - x^2 = 1.
 $$

+Recall that angle (in radians) was the length of the arc on the circle.
-The analogue of angle in radians is now the distance $\eta$ along the graph from the time axis, and instead of sine and cosine, we define the *hyperbolic* sine and cosine:
+Here, we instead use the distance $\eta$ measured along the graph from the time axis, and rather than sine and cosine, we define the *hyperbolic* sine and cosine:

 $$